Obama, Springsteen boost Harris as she warns of ‘brutally serious’ consequences if Trump wins

 Obama argued his successor was always “trying to sell you stuff,” was someone who only cares about "his ego, his money, his status,” and regularly gives lengthy speeches that are “just word salad."

-“We do not need four years of a wannabe king, a wannabe dictator,” Obama said before touting Harris as someone “ready for the job.”
+“We do not need four years of a wannabe king, a wannabe dictator,” Obama said before offering Harris as someone “ready for the job.”

-After arguing Trump is focused on himself, Obama said, “If you elect Kamala Harris ... she will be focused on you."
+After arguing Trump is focused only on himself, Obama added, “If you elect Kamala Harris ... she will be focused on you."

 Springsteen, too, focused on Trump.